 VTSO actions recording.

-IALA recommends a minimum of 30-day storage period of VTS data (IALA Guideline 1111, Section 1.4.2.) as the time-period to allow for the full retrieval of data post-incident.
+IALA recommends a minimum of 30-day storage period of VTS data (IALA Guideline 1111,.) as the time-period to allow for the full retrieval of data post-incident.
 It can be assumed that this requirement is appropriate for all data sets that may be used for incident replay.
 As this data will be recorded in a rolling loop of, for example the most recent 30 days data, there should be a procedure to store recordings to safeguard recorded data in case of a casualty, an incident or a near-miss.

 Technical means of VTS should be in line with relevant technical requirements to ensure proper data recording and storage (refer to IALA Guideline 1111).